Still, having your family involved in child rearing can be a mixed blessing.

 There are moments that are fabulous.
 Then there are the moments, as with any family, that quickly spiral out of control.
 For instance, my mother recently bought Alex some snow pants.
-When she got to the store, they only had two colors left in his size: Pink and purple.
+When she got to the store, they only had two colors left in his size: pink and purple.
 She choose the deep, eggplant purple color for him.
 Alex traipsed outside and delighted in the snow.
 David, however, was livid.
-He could not be convinced that there wasn't another color option in Alex's size. how do I make her stop interfering with the discipline of our children?
+He could not be convinced that there wasn't another color option in Alex's size. /node/45997

 It's important to note: it's not the color that's the real issue.
 It's the lack of control that bothers him.
 He's convinced my mom bought purple just to screw with him.
 When David feels blindsided, it is tough to convince him to calm down.
 When I have to navigate these conversations with David, I want to rend garments and throw myself on the floor.
 Not literally, of course.
 It's just hard.
 He feels left out.
 I feel stuck in the middle.
 I have to calmly negotiate between emotional parties.
 I hate using my calm voice.
 It doesn't help that I hate having to work and be away from Alex.